Nursing (NURS)

 NURS 562 Population Health: Prevention, Promotion And Policy 3

-This course prepares the student to evaluate systems and policies pretaining to healthcare with the aim to improve quality of care, eliminate disparities, and promote collaboration between professionals and organizations.
-Concepts related to epidemiology, genoimcs, culturally and linguistically appropriate services, and interprofessional collaboration are emphasized as tools for advancing quality in healthcare.
-The role of the master's prepared nurse as advocate and leader in promoting poplation health is emphasized.
+This course prepares the student to evaluate systems and policies pertaining to population focused healthcare with the aim to improve quality of life for populations and to eliminate disparities through effective collaboration between health disciplines and health and human service organizations, adequate use of levels of prevention, engagement and advocacy for vulnerable groups, and policy development.
+Concepts related to epidemiology, genomics,culturally and linguistically appropriate services, and inter-professional collaboration are emphasized as tools for advancing quality in healthcare.
+The role of the master's prepared nurse as advocate and leader in promoting population health is emphasized.

 Prerequisites: Take NURS-566